-\paragraph{Formal Guarantees via Coarse Learnability.} Assuming that the learning agent can evaluate candidate solutions with respect to local constraints it is well-suited to capture, we provide formal guarantees for \aldrift{} in \cref{sec:coarse}.
-Our main theoretical contribution is a proof that \aldrift{} converges to the target distribution $p_T(s)$ with polynomial sample complexity, under a novel coverage assumption we call {\em coarse learnability}.
-(See \cref{ass:learn} in \cref{sec:coarse1} for a formal statement.)
-This assumption formalizes approximate learning as follows: given $m$ samples from a target distribution close to the agent’s current prior, the agent learns a model whose density is pointwise within a factor of $\mbox{poly}(m)$ of the target density, except on an exponentially small error set.
-Combined with the ability to extract probability estimates from the model, this assumption allows us to establish formal guarantees for iterated learning.
+\paragraph{Formal Guarantees via Coarse Learnability.} Our main theoretical contribution in \Cref{sec:coarse} is a proof that \aldrift{} converges to the target distribution $p_T(s)$ with polynomial sample complexity, under a novel coverage assumption we call {\em coarse learnability}.
+(See \Cref{ass:learn} in \Cref{sec:coarse1} for a formal statement.)
+This assumption formalizes approximate learning as follows: given $m$ samples from a target distribution, we can learn a generative model whose density envelopes the target density within a factor of $\mbox{poly}(m)$, except on an exponentially small error set.

-A central contribution of our work is the formulation of coarse learnability itself.
-At a conceptual level, as discussed in \cref{sec:coarse}, coarse learnability identifies the minimal statistical condition under which any sampling-based learner can provably refine a generative model toward a target distribution.
-As we discuss in \cref{sec:related_work}, coarse learnability is related to the notion of {\em coverage} in reinforcement learning~\citep{munos2008finite,xie2022coverage}, which similarly quantifies when a policy explores enough of the optimal state–action space to permit efficient improvement.
+A central conceptual contribution of our work is the formulation of coarse learnability itself.
+At a conceptual level, as discussed in \Cref{sec:coarse}, coarse learnability identifies a sufficient statistical condition under which any sampling-based learner can provably refine a generative model toward a target distribution.
+As we discuss in \Cref{sec:related_work}, coarse learnability is related to the notion of {\em coverage} in reinforcement learning~\citep{munos2008finite,xie2022coverage}, which similarly quantifies when a policy explores enough of the optimal state-action space to permit efficient improvement.
 Coarse learnability differs by treating coverage as a dynamic statistical outcome of the model fitting instead of as a static assumption, regenerating the required coverage dynamically at each iteration.